 Local small business websites must avoid trying to cut corners in hopes of obtaining a map pack position.
 Even mid-sized local SEO companies sometimes take chances by hiring questionable link building firms, but the safest way forward is to apply white hat optimization tactics and adherence to SEO and local marketing best practices over time.

-- Sometimes, algorithm updates can shake up search engine rankings, and it’s important to track, measure and wait until the dust settles to understand the true impact.
-If you’ve seen changes but don’t seem to be guilty of the activity the update is targeting, most of the time your rankings will even out.
+- Sometimes, algorithm updates can shake up search engine rankings.
+So it’s important to track, measure and wait until the dust settles to understand the true impact.
+Maybe you’ve seen changes but don’t seem to be guilty of the activity the update is targeting.
+If this is the case, most of the time your rankings will even out.

-- Google itself is adding new features to try to keep searchers in its own ecosystem longer, by allowing location sharing and enabling new Maps features like itinerary creation and information about parking lots.
+- Google itself is adding new features to try to increase online customer engagement, by allowing location sharing and enabling new Maps features like itinerary creation and information about parking lots.
 Focus on providing an excellent experience for your local searchers to both Fred-proof and future-proof your locations’ sites.